remi-remi/spark/README.md

-# SPARK is not ready for now, please dont try to build a project with is
+# SPARK is not ready for now, please dont try to build a project with it
 # the next lines are a roadmap, but Spark dont achive his objectives for now

 Spark is a full web app boilerplate designed to help beginners start building modern applications with clarity and good practices.